carlospijanowski/estudos-2025/teoria/entrevistaIngles.md

 #### Introduction
-> Okay, let’s start!
+Okay, let’s start!
-> when you don’t practice, you forget a few things.
+when you don’t practice, you forget a few things.
-<br> One of my _main goals_ is _to work on_ an international project — to keep improving my English skills.
+One of my _main goals_ is _to work on_ an international project — to keep improving my English skills.
-<br> I can handle most work situations in English — reading, understanding business rules, and discussing technical topics.
+I can handle most work situations in English — reading, understanding business rules, and discussing technical topics.
-<br> Back in 2023, I went to Europe — one of my goals was to practice my English.
-<br> i visited London.
+Back in 2023, I went to Europe — one of my goals was to practice my English. i visited London.
-<br> That same year, I also had the opportunity to be part of a team that included some English colleagues.
+That same year, I also had the opportunity to be part of a team that included some English colleagues.
-<br> In that project, I was involved in several business decisions, mainly because I was the Tech Lead
+In that project, I was involved in several business decisions, mainly because I was the Tech Lead
 ---
 #### Personal Life
-> Hi, my name is Carlos.
+Hi, my name is Carlos.
 I’m 47 years old, married, and i have two daughters.
-> I live in Itajaí, Its a coastal city in southern Brazil.
+I live in Itajaí, Its a coastal city in southern Brazil.
-> In my free time, I love going to the beach, exploring new places, and spending time with my family.
+In my free time, I love going to the beach, exploring new places, and spending time with my family.
-> Cycling is my favorite sport — it’s how I stay active and recharge my batteries
+Cycling is my favorite sport — it’s how I stay active and recharge my batteries
 ---
 #### Academic Background
-> I graduated in Information Systems, and later I completed two postgrad courses in IT — one in Software Engineering and
-> another focused on Java for Web development.
+I graduated in Information Systems, and later I completed two postgrad courses in IT — one in Software Engineering and another focused on Java for Web development.
 ---
 #### background de trabalho

-> Pagseguro
+## Pagseguro
-<br> Currently, I work as a Senior Software Engineer at PagSeguro, which is a digital payment company.
-<br> IN THE BACKEND side
+Currently, I work as a Senior Software Engineer at PagSeguro, for the bank industry. it belongs to the financial area since 2009 my technical stack is revolving around the java and kotlin IN THE BACKEND side
-<br> Besides development and coding, I also participate in important technical decisions, review my teammates’ code, and contribute to system architecture.
+Besides development and coding, I also participate in important technical decisions, review my teammates’ code, and contribute to system architecture.
-<br> We have around ten applications written in Kotlin and java, and my main role is to implement solutions based on business needs.
+We have around ten applications written in Kotlin and java, and my main role is to implement solutions based on business needs.
-<br> We hold business meetings, refinement sessions, and technical discussions to define the best approaches for implementation.
+We hold business meetings, refinement sessions, and technical discussions to define the best approaches for implementation.

-> Lately, I’ve been working a lot on infrastructure-related tasks.
+Lately, I’ve been working a lot on infrastructure-related tasks.
-> Recently, I’ve been involved in adapting PagSeguro’s CI pipelines, as we’re migrating from AWS to PagSeguro’s private cloud.
+Recently, I’ve been involved in adapting PagSeguro’s CI pipelines, as we’re migrating from AWS to PagSeguro’s private cloud.
-> All deployments are done in Kubernetes (K8s).
+All deployments are done in Kubernetes (K8s).

-> So, to summarize, I currently work as a Senior Software Engineer handling business-driven demands,
-> participating in development refinements with my teammates, and also managing infrastructure tasks — such as Kubernetes deployments,
-> services, and ingress manifests — basically everything related to running our applications in K8s.
+So, to summarize, I currently work as a Senior Software Engineer handling business-driven demands, participating in development refinements with my teammates, and also managing infrastructure tasks — such as Kubernetes deployments, services, and ingress manifests — basically everything related to running our applications in K8s.

-> My daily routine at PagBank basically involves attending daily meetings, participating in technical refinement sessions for new features,
-> deploying applications to staging and production environments, and investigating production issues whenever they occur.
+My daily routine at PagBank basically involves attending daily meetings, participating in technical refinement sessions for new features, deploying applications to staging and production environments, and investigating production issues whenever they occur.

->
-> I work in the account security domain.
+I work in the account security domain.
-> My team is responsible for password matching and password recovery processes.
+My team is responsible for password matching and password recovery processes.
-> In addition to business and infrastructure tasks, I also investigate production issues through application monitoring and log analysis.
+In addition to business and infrastructure tasks, I also investigate production issues through application monitoring and log analysis.

 ---

 #### Falar um pouquinho sobre outras atividades como sou dev, teach lead e arquiteto de software
-> I’ve had experience as a developer, tech lead, and architect, and I really enjoy all three roles.
+I’ve had experience as a developer, tech lead, and architect, and I really enjoy all three roles.

+- As a developer:
-> As a developer, I like being hands-on — coding in Java and Kotlin, solving problems, and making services faster and more reliable.
+    I like being hands-on — coding in Java and Kotlin, solving problems, and
+    making services faster and more reliable.
-> Besides development, I also take care of the delivery side — adjusting pipelines in Jenkins, improving CI/CD steps,
-> managing deployments, and configuring Kubernetes.
+    Besides development, I also take care of the delivery side — adjusting pipelines in Jenkins, improving CI/CD steps, managing deployments, and configuring Kubernetes.
-> I spend a good amount of time looking at logs, traces, dashboards, and overall observability to keep the systems healthy and reliable.
+        I spend a good amount of time looking at logs, traces, dashboards, and overall observability to keep the systems healthy and reliable.

-> As a tech lead, I enjoy helping the team, unblocking people, and making sure we’re aligned on good practices and clean design.
+- As a tech lead, I enjoy helping the team, unblocking people, and making sure we’re aligned on good practices and clean design.

-> And as an architect, I focus on the bigger picture — building scalable, resilient solutions and making decisions that keep the system healthy over time.
+- as an architect, I focus on the bigger picture — building scalable, resilient solutions and making decisions that keep the system healthy over time.

-> What I like the most is being flexible.
+What I like the most is being flexible.
 If the team needs me coding, I code.
 If they need guidance, I jump in and support.
-> If they need someone thinking about architecture and trade-offs, I’m comfortable doing that too.
+ If they need someone thinking about architecture and trade-offs, I’m comfortable doing that too.
-> I like working in a collaborative environment, helping people grow, and making sure we deliver something solid together.”
+ I like working in a collaborative environment, helping people grow, and making sure we deliver something solid together.
->

 ---
 #### Relevant Projects
-> Every project comes with its own challenges, particularities, and unique aspects.
+Every project comes with its own challenges, particularities, and unique aspects.
-<br> I can say I have some preferences, such as working with the latest versions of Java and Kotlin.
+I can say I have some preferences, such as working with the latest versions of Java and Kotlin.
-<br> I also prefer using the most up-to-date versions of the Spring Boot framework.
+I also prefer using the most up-to-date versions of the Spring Boot framework.
-<br> I enjoy working with distributed systems because an application should be available, scalable, performant, and resilient.
+I enjoy working with distributed systems because an application should be available, scalable, performant, and resilient.
 ---
 #### Challenges Faced
 > “One of the biggest challenges I’ve faced was leading a migration from a monolithic system to a microservices architecture.